kingbrookey/DevOps-Course-Starter/readme_mod_14_minikube.md

-# To-Do App Setup with Minikube
+# To-Do App setup with Minikube

 This README provides step-by-step instructions for setting up Minikube and running the To-Do app on it.